mdn/content/files/en-us/mdn/writing_guidelines/howto/write_an_api_reference/information_contained_in_a_webidl_file/index.md

 The `toJSON()` method is listed just like any other method of the interface and has its own sub-page (E.g. {{domxref("Performance.toJSON()")}})

 > [!NOTE]
-> the WebIDL specification uses `serializer` instead of `jsonifier`.
+> The WebIDL specification uses `serializer` instead of `jsonifier`.
 This is not used in Gecko — only the non-standard likely early proposal `jsonifier` is found in mozilla-central.

 ### Iterator-like methods